Antvirf/stui/README.md

 ## Developing `stui`

 The below helpers configure a locally running cluster with `888` virtual nodes across several partitions to help work on `stui` with realistic data.
+This builds Slurm from scratch, so refer to [Slurm docs on build dependencies.](https://slurm.schedmd.com/quickstart_admin.html#manual_build)

 ```bash
 make build-cluster      # build Slurm with required options